The Cloud Computing Revolution in Finance

 Cloud Deployment Models

-Cloud deployment includes Public Cloud (services like AWS, Azure, Google Cloud, offering scale but potential compliance concerns), Private Cloud (dedicated environments for one organization, often preferred for core financials due to security), Hybrid Cloud (combining public/private, common for larger finance departments), and Multi-Cloud (using multiple providers, offering flexibility but integration challenges).
+Cloud deployment includes public cloud (services like AWS, Azure, Google Cloud, offering scale but potential compliance concerns), private cloud (dedicated environments for one organization, often preferred for core financials due to security), hybrid cloud (combining public/private, common for larger finance departments), and multi-cloud (using multiple providers, offering flexibility but integration challenges).

-Impact on Financial Systems
+Impact on Financial Systems and Operations

 Cost Considerations

 The cloud financial model differs from traditional tech investments.
-It involves Subscription vs. Ownership, improving cash flow.
-Infrastructure Reduction cuts server/storage costs.
-Resource Elasticity allows scaling for peak periods.
-However, be aware of potential Hidden Costs like migration, integration, and specialized expertise.
+It involves subscription vs. ownership, improving cash flow.
+Infrastructure reduction cuts server/storage costs.
+Resource elasticity allows scaling for peak periods.
+However, be aware of potential hidden costs like migration, integration, and specialized expertise.

-Security and Compliance Perspectives
+Security and Compliance in Cloud Financial Systems

 Getting Started with Cloud Migration